Workers’ Compensation Benefits Lawyer In Ohio

 The BWC calculates a single total amount for a death benefit and divides it among eligible recipients based on the level of dependency or support each dependent had while the worker was living.

-Many times in a workers’ compensation death benefit claim, there is dispute as to who should really qualify as a dependent.
+Many times in a workers’ compensation death benefits claim, there is a dispute as to who should really qualify as a dependent.
 This is a significant concern since a total benefit is divided among all recipients certified by the BWC.

-As your workers’ compensation attorneys, Heller, Maas, Moro & Magill can help you prove your eligibility for a benefit.
+As your workers’ compensation attorneys, Heller, Maas, Moro & Magill Co., LPA, we can help you prove your eligibility for a benefit.

 Our Experienced Ohio Workers’ Compensation Lawyers Can Help With Your Benefits Claim